 Your State-by-State Guide to CPA Exam & License Requirements

 Exploring the idea of taking the CPA exam?
-Use this state-by-state guide to learn how to best prepare for your future as a licensed CPA.
+Knowing licensure requirements according to where you live is a useful first step.
+Use this state-by-state OMD guide to learn how to best prepare for your future as a licensed CPA as well as find other accounting student resources.

-As someone who’s good with numbers, you’ll love this: an estimated 75% of the CPA workforce met the retirement age in 2020, according to The American Institute of Certified Public Accountants (AICPA).
-Couple that with a decline in the number of Certified Public Accountant (CPA) candidates testing for licensure over the last decade, and there’s a perfect storm of opportunity that makes now the best time to take your CPA exam.
+As someone who’s good with numbers, you’ll love this: an estimated 75% of the CPA workforce will retire over the next 15 years, according to The American Institute of Certified Public Accountants (AICPA).
+Couple that with a decline in the number of Certified Public Accountant (CPA) candidates testing for licensure over the last decade, and there’s a perfect opportunity that makes now the best time to take your CPA exam.

 The test usually requires up to 150 college credits, equivalent to a graduate degree like the online master of accountancy (MAcc).
-So, if you’re getting geared up to take your CPA exam, check out this state-by-state guide to CPA test and license requirements.
-Find out the minimum age for when you qualify to sit for the exam and more.
-Keep reading to gain the insights you need to secure your future as a licensed CPA.
+So, if you’re getting geared up to take your CPA exam, check out this state-by-state guide to CPA test and license requirements to gain the insights you need to secure your future career.

 Common Statewide CPA Exam Requirements

-Although every state has unique requirements for becoming a licensed psychologist, similar licenses are offered in most states.
-Below, we explore the most popular types of psychology licenses offered across state lines.
+Although every state has unique requirements for becoming an accountant, similar licenses are offered in most states.
+Below, we explore the most popular types of licenses offered across state lines.

 Minimum Age